Skip to content

 A condition is satisfied either by:

 Both are documented on OREA Form 510.
-Failing to deliver Form 510 by the deadline terminates the agreement automatically — the deposit is returned and both parties walk away.
-This is the most common reason residential deals fall apart in Ontario.
+Failing to deliver Form 510 by the deadline terminates the agreement automatically.
+The deposit is returned and both parties walk away.
+This is a frequent reason residential deals fall apart in Ontario.

 Conditional vs firm offers